ctrlShiftBryan/postgres_docker/readme.md

-# use docker for postgres
+# how use docker for postgres

 ```
 brew install libpq